DanielBMarkham/Info-Ops/manuscript/chapter19.md

 I saw people take how much time they had for a project, then divide the number of time chunks they had, arriving at some weird number.
 Do we have ten sprints and 100 points in our backlog?
 Then we have to do ten points per sprint, dang it!
 This is a triple fail.
 First, it completely forgets the concept that the points for items will change over time.
 Second, it ignores any new items being added, and new items are always added.
 Finally it uses time to drive work.
 The work is the work.
 At the risk of being crude, if you change what the work is based on time (instead of what the users want), you don't know what you're doing.
 You know when you'll be done, but you have no idea what you're doing.
 In more ways than one.

 (Although it's perfectly acceptable to talk with users about what they actually want, of course.
+That's the entire purpose.
 You just can't put the cart in front of the horse.
+I'd like a pony for Christmas.
+Doesn't mean that it's possible for me to get one.
 It's also natural and expected to have deadlines.
 Life is full of them.)

 I saw people leaving the points from last time on the story from one game-playing-session to the next.
 Well heck, if you're going to do that, people aren't really guessing again, are they?
 They're just looking at what the old number was and asking if anything changed.
 That might be an interesting thing to do, but it's a different thing from the way the game is played.
 You, also, are doing it wrong.